Things to Do in Michigan

 Head to Harbor Springs in order to experience fall in a festive and frightening way.
 Harbor Springs has been declared as one of the best cities in the country to celebrate Halloween, and the town hosts a Halloween Parade as well as classic trick-or-treating.

-Tunnel Of Trees - Ultimate Guide To The M-119 Tunnel Of Trees
+Tunnel of Trees - Ultimate Guide to the M-119 Tunnel of Trees

 Tunnel of Trees | photo via @travelmi